DotNetOpenAuth/DotNetOpenAuth/source/README.txt

 - Consumer.Begin(Url): This is the starting point for a consumer.
 Once a user has entered their url, you should call Consumer.Begin(Url).
 This initiates the discovery phase, obtains the shared secret and redirects the user's browser to their openid identity provider.
 - Consumer.Complete(NameValueCollection) - This should be called when it's suspected that the user is returning from the identity provider.
 It performs some structural validation on the return message and does some general cleanup.
-After this method has executed successfully, the consumer website can assume a successfull authentication and log the user in locally.
+After this method has executed successfully, the consumer can assume a successfull authentication and log the user in locally.

 Server
 -  Decoder.Decode should be called intially to obtain a request object.
 The following types are possibly returned (all derriving from Request):